 But April left after this second album, to follow her solo project called the April Lawton Band, which dissolved in the late 1970s.
 Some much less talented male guitar players with the help of a jealous so-called fellow female guitar player friend spread the rumor that April was transgender, since no good looking woman could ever play the guitar like she could, n’est-ce pas?
 Even though others like Mike Pinera and swore this to be a lie, these flaming fuckers actually may have been a major reason why she never allowed for an interview and kind of “disappeared” from the music scene after the 70s were over.
-The other reason was that she was also a worldclass visual artist.
+Another reason was that she was also a worldclass visual artist.

-Yet from a very obscure piece of fusion she wrote in those years titled “Breathless” one can easily deduct that playing guitar must have stayed a major part of here life in the 80s.
+Yet from a very obscure piece of fusion she wrote in those years one can easily deduct that playing guitar must have stayed a major part of here life in the 80s.
 Listen to this obscure recording of a tune she wrote and then produced together with New York guitarist Rishard Lampese (REESHO) in his home grown studio in the early nineties.
 The tune is called “Breathless” and April plays the second lead starting about 2 min.
 10 sec. in.
-It’s some of the most advanced guitar playing I have ever heard.
+It’s some of the most advanced guitar playing I had ever heard at that time.

 Her personal life stayed very private until her death on Thanksgiving 2006, although during the 1990s she recorded demos for a future album, but the material remains unreleased.
 Some excerpts were available at the April Lawton tribute website but are now unplugged.
-If anything, April Lawton opened the doors for female superstars on guitar, such as Orianthi, Nori Bucci, Jess Greenberg, Giulia Gualtieri, Alexandra Maiolo and others.
-She sadly died from heart failure at her home in New York on Nov 23, 2006 at age 58.
+If anything, April Lawton opened the doors for female superstars on guitar, such as Orianthi, Nori Bucci, Sophie Lloyd, Giulia Gualtieri, Alexandra Maiolo, Laura Cox and others.